 Click here for a list of the program's alumni.

 LA Opera's young artist program is generously underwritten by the Colburn Foundation, Eugene and Marilyn Stein, and Richard and Lenore Wayne.
-The program was created with funding from the Flora L. Thornton Foundation.
+Additional support from Jerry and Terri Kohl.